snowflakedb/snowflake-cli/README.md

 You should now be able to run `snow` and get the CLI message.

-## Get started using SnowCLI
+## Get started using Snowflake CLI

-Use SnowCLI to build a function or stored procedure, or create a streamlit if you have access to the Streamlit in Snowflake private preview.
+Use Snowflake CLI to build a function or stored procedure, or create a streamlit if you have access to the Streamlit in Snowflake private preview.

 ### Prerequisites

 You must add your credentials to connect to Snowflake before you can use Snowflake CLI.
 You can add your Snowflake credentials using any of the following methods.

-#### Add credentials with SnowCLI
+#### Add credentials with Snowflake CLI

 To add Snowflake credentials using the Snowflake CLI `connection add` command: